joloveridge/php-gulp-template/README.md

-# php-gulp-template
-A gulp set up, with a PHP server and browsersync.
+# WordPress Gulp Template with Browsersync.
+A WordPress theme set up with gulp, using browsersync.
+This works with websites set up locally with MAMP.

-The purpose of this project is so you can easily set up a quick project to build in PHP.
-I use this to build my front end before integrating into WordPress.
+The purpose of this theme is so you can easily set up a custom WordPress theme that will use browsersync for easy local development.

 The project includes:

 - BrowserSync - this will reload your browser whenever you save your project, making it easy to see changes quickly
 - Auto-prefixer - adds prefixes for windows, moz and webkit in CSS.
 - Minify - will compress your Sass and JS
-- gulp-connect-php - runs a local php server in connection with BrowserSync

 # Starting the project

-Open in your code program, and either use the built in Terminal, or open Terminal and navigate to the project:
+Install WordPress locally, and add this as a custom theme i.e. your-project-name/wp-content/themes/custom-theme-name, and either use the built in Terminal with your code programme (I use PhpStorm), or open Terminal and navigate to the project:

-``cd path/to/your-project-name``
+``cd path/to/your-project-name/wp-content/themes/custom-theme-name``

 Then install the node modules:

 ``npm install``

+If you're using MAMP, you'll need to set up your project there first, then you will need to set the proxy in *gulpfile.js* (line 26).

-Once that has installed, run gulp, simply type:
+Once that's done and you've installed the node_modules, you need to run gulp, in Terminal simply type:

 ``gulp``